 Does Not Like Shoes: Justified, as Vicki is wearing high heels and the situation she was in made ditching them prudent.
 She also winds up shoeless at the film's climax, and also removes her shoes while on her date with Bruce.
 The Real Life reason for this was that Kim Basinger is only a little shorter than Michael Keaton.
 Combined with the fact that her character continually wears high heels throughout the film, Batman would end up looking comically short when standing next to her, hence it was necessary to have her lose the heels in certain scenes.
 (However, see Theiss Titillation Theory for another take on this.)

-The Dog Bites Back: The very first thing Jack Napier does after becoming The Joker was kill Grissom as revenge for setting him up to be killed due to his sleeping with Grissom's wife.
+The Dog Bites Back: The very first thing Jack Napier does after becoming The Joker was kill Grissom as revenge for setting him up to be killed due to his sleeping with Grissom's girlfriend.